What is spinal stenosis?

 Who treats spinal stenosis?

-- Rheumatologists, who treat arthritis and other diseases of the bones, joints, and muscles.
+- Neurologists, who treat disorders and diseases of the spine, brain, and nerves.

 Living with spinal stenosis

-Your doctor may recommend the following to help you live with spinal stenosis:
+The following self-care tips can help you manage and live with spinal stenosis: